CryptoManufaktur-io/eth-jit-exiter/README.md

-# eth-jit-exitter
+# eth-jit-exiter

-eth-jit-exitter provides a webhook for other tooling (e.g: [validator-ejector](https://github.com/lidofinance/validator-ejector)) to request the signing and submitting Voluntary Exit messages for Ethereum Validators.
+eth-jit-exiter provides a webhook for other tooling (e.g: [validator-ejector](https://github.com/lidofinance/validator-ejector)) to request the signing and submitting Voluntary Exit messages for Ethereum Validators.

 It is designed to request the signatures from [Dirk](https://github.com/attestantio/dirk/) or any other gRPC that follows the [eth2-signer-api](https://github.com/wealdtech/eth2-signer-api) definition.